pepeiborra/haskell-src-exts-util/README.md

 Acknowledgments
 ================
-This package simply extracts some the HSE functions in **HLint** and generalizes them.
+This package extracts some the HSE functions in **HLint** and generalizes them.
 The original code was authored over the years by Neil Mitchell and the rest of HLint contributors.